ABRG-Models/Tessellations/README.md

 The code utilises the morphologica library which is included in the git download from Tessellations.
-The main program **pFieldVis.cpp** also uses .h files which are in the top directory **region.h** defines a Voronoi tesselation on a hexagonal grid and defines all the methods for integrating the Keller-Segal equations and analyzing the results.
+The main program **pFieldVis.cpp** also uses .h files which are in the top directory **region.h** defines a Voronoi tesselation on a hexagonal grid and defines all the methods for integrating the Keller-Segel equations and analyzing the results.
-**ksSolver.h** provides a Keller-Segal solver for the morphed grids which need to be solved in a different way to the original tessellation.
+**ksSolver.h** provides a Keller-Segel solver for the morphed grids which need to be solved in a different way to the original tessellation.
 **hexGeometry.h** provides a class and methods for creating and manipulating geometric objects on a hexagonal grid.
 **analysis.h** provides helper functions for the other classes.